Saints coach Payton says he tested positive for coronavirus - WHIZ News

-NEW ORLEANS (AP) — New Orleans Saints head coach Sean Payton learned Thursday that he has tested positive for the coronavirus, he told ESPN.
+NEW ORLEANS (AP) — New Orleans Saints head coach Sean Payton says he has tested positive for the coronavirus, is resting comfortably at home and is making his test result public in hopes he can motivate people to do more to fight the pandemic.

+Payton learned Thursday that he has tested positive for the coronavirus, he told ESPN before posting a photo of himself smiling as he sat on a couch next to his dog.

+“Appreciate the well wishes,” Payton wrote on his Twitter page.
+“I’m feeling better and fortunate to not have any of the respiratory symptoms.
+4 more days at home.”

-Payton is the first employee of either an NFL team or the league to make such a diagnosis public.
-He told the network that he came forward to motivate people to educate themselves about what they can do to help fight the pandemic.
+Payton, 56, is the first employee of either an NFL team or the league to make such a diagnosis public.

-Payton said he took the test Monday after he began to feel ill a day earlier, but also said he has not been admitted to a hospital and does not have a fever or cough.
-The 56-year-old coach said he has been resting comfortably at home, where is in in self-quarantine.
+Payton told ESPN that he was tested Monday for coronavirus after he began to feel ill a day earlier.
+He added that he has not been admitted to a hospital and does not have a fever or cough.

 “I was fortunate to be in the minority, without the serious side effects that some have.
 I’m lucky,” Payton told ESPN.
 “Younger people feel like they can handle this, but they can be a carrier to someone who can’t handle it.
 So we all need to do our part.
 It’s important for every one of us to do our part.”